vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 1134, 1145n, 1168, 1185, 1196n. stated to be fond of blood and Draupadi: according to Kumārila, wine, 738; worship of, 738-739.

-there wore really five wivos of Durgarcana puudbati of Raghunan. the Pāṇda vas very similar to each 0808, 739. othor, 655; svayarrara of, 523; Durva, plant favourite of Viṣnu, 732. wife of five brothora, 554.
+there wore really five wivos of Durgārcana puudbati of Raghunan. the Pāṇda vas very similar to each 0808, 739. othor, 655; svayarrara of, 523; Durva, plant favourite of Viṣnu, 732. wife of five brothora, 554.

 Dutt, N. K., 168.
 Dravidag, 84; Maou's viow about, 47.
 Dvadasaba, & Soma sacrifice, 1213 Drinking (liquor ), 792-798; 8c0 14; is both an ahina and a sattra,